Baháʼí radio: Ecuador

 News programming deliberately covered only local news unless the government required coverage of particular events.
 Coverage avoided presenting political advertising.
 In 1978-9 25 reports of lost children resulted in 24 recovered children.
 The remaining child had been murdered and the station hosted services for the child.
 A wide range of organizations brought news releases to the station - associations of artisans, cooperatives, firefighters, primary and secondary schools, etc. Lost animals and livestock would be delivered to the station and wait for their owners to come.
-Outbreaks of diseased would be responded to with informational programming.
+Outbreaks of diseases would be responded to with informational programming.
 Programming informing the citizens of the availability of assistance in getting national ID cards for illiterate overwhelmed the local office - this campaign of creating documentation was noted as one of the most successful in Ecuador.

 An attempt was made to bridge the informational releases from the government and the experience of the campesinos - latrines had been dug but the campesinos felt they were too valuable to hold excrement.
 Through a grant from the National Spiritual Assembly of Canada and the Canadian International Development Agency staff were hired and programming developed to bring feedback from the campesinos to government ministries especially in agriculture.
 Using a mobile van they interviewed farmers and ministry representatives responding.
 Imported materials in Spanish were translated into Quichua overcoming problems of language, accent, vocabulary, and format (monologues vs dialogs.)
 Broader programming was developed in Quichua devoted to cultural program including folklore, festivals, crafts, child-care, nutrition, first aid, hygiene, etc.

 Religious programming coverage of Nineteen Day Feasts and Holy Days.
 In April programs included guidance on election procedures for Baháʼí Local Spiritual Assemblies.
 And there were devotional and proclamation programing including historical overviews of the Baháʼí Faith.

 Extended coverage of public affairs was undertaken of various kinds.
 At one point Otavalo was officially raised in status to a city - various organizations developed special programing for the event.
 Various schools produced shows, as well as the local Anthropological Institute.
 The formal session of the municipal council was recorded and aired.
 There were other events covered as well: basketball championships, new programs started at a local training school.
 An annual music festival started with the founding of the radio station.
 The first annual celebration attracted some 600 people in 1977.
 By 1979 2000 people attended.
 In 1980 the festival was extended to three days to include elimination rounds in contests between musicians.
 In 1981 there were six rounds elimination rounds and the rounds were then decimated to the area villages rather than at the station itself and included visiting groups from Peru, Bolivia and Chile.
 A children's festival was also initiated.
 In 1979 75 children performed in front of 1000 people.
 In 1982, 4000 people attended.